 - ensure maximum pedestrian accessibility and safety

 The steepness of the walkway and car park area before the upgrades were uncomfortable for many users and challenging for people with added mobility needs.

 The image below highlights the steep grade of the walkway before the upgrades as well as rendering of the area showing all the issues we were trying to resolve with the improvements.

 The overall project included several improvements to enhance the area including:

 - installing new street lights & walkway lights

 - replacement of old storm drain on Loat Street

-Due to the cultural and heritage significance of the area, the City is working with the Snuneymuxw First Nation and an archaeological consultant to complete research and onsite investigation work for the project.
+Due to the cultural and heritage significance of the area, the City worked with the Snuneymuxw First Nation and an archaeological consultant to complete monitoring during construction.